Nine Percent

 Nine Percent (百分九少年; commonly stylized in all-caps) was a nine-member Chinese boy group formed by the survival show Idol Producer by iQIYI on April 6, 2018.
 The group promoted for 18 months since formation.

 Nine Percent was one of the most popular boy groups in 2018.
-Their fans are estimated to have generated 20 million RMB of Idol Producer's revenue, with their debut album To The Nines earning more than 10 million RMB in domestic sales.
+Their fans are estimated to have generated 20 million RMB of Idol Producers revenue, with their debut album To the Nines earning more than 10 million RMB in domestic sales.

 History

 2018: First public performance and Debut with To the Nines

 The group was formed through the Chinese reality survival show Idol Producer where the audience voted for the group's members.
 This ran from January 19 to April 6, 2018.
 After the finale of the show, they were sent to train for half a month in Los Angeles under the guidance of Rodney Jerkins and Christopher Scott.
 In May, the group held their first public performance in Shanghai, performing 8 songs from the survival show.